SD-github21/Pewlett-Hackard-Analysis-Folder/README.md

 ![image](https://user-images.githubusercontent.com/85533099/135701877-23b9f641-96ae-463b-adf0-dd612d8f2f26.png)

 - A Retiring Titles table was created to obtain summary data of the total number of employees by title that will be retiring.
 This table provides the most concise snapshot into the "silver tsunami" that is anticipated to occur at Pewlett Hackard.
-Pewlett Hackard will experience a major loss of 45,397 total engineers at multiple levels, i.e., Senior Engineers, Engineers, and Assistant Engineers.
-Additionally, 57,668 of retiring employees hold "Senior" titles, which signifies a significant loss of the workforce who hold leadership positions.
+Engineers at multiple levels comprise  45,397 of the total number of retiring employees, while 57,668 of retiring employees hold "Senior" titles.
 Below is the table containing this information:

 ![image](https://user-images.githubusercontent.com/85533099/135701887-60343304-38f9-461b-9623-b3aafec8f188.png)